3mdeb/96boards-docs-wiki/LatestSnapshots.md

 This is under current investigation.
 3. **Apple Bluetooth Keyboards/Mice/Trackpads do not work**<br/>
 This is under current investigation.
+4. **Perl warning about locales**<br/?
+Running 'sudo apt-get install dbus-x11' on the HiKey board may give a warning 'Setting locale failed.'.
+To get rid of the warning, do the following: sudo apt-get install locales sudo dpkg-reconfigure locales

 **Reporting New Issues**